 Remove the sump (see Section 13).
-Where necessary, undo the two retaining screws, and slide the sprocket cover off the front of the oil pump.
+Where necessary, undo the two retaining screws, and slide the sprocket cover off the screws, and slide the sprock front of the oil pump.

 3 Slacken and remove the three bolts securing the oil pump to the base of the cylinder block/crankcase.
 Disengage the pump sprocket from the chain, and remove the oil pump (see illustration).
 Where necessary, also remove the spacer plate which is fitted behind the oil pump.